kennethkalmer/opensourcery.blog/drafts/error-reporting.md

 Lastly, good reporting.
 It is hardly a trivial task to do any kind of reporting or aggregations from a mailbox.
 Over time you’d want to know which errors occurred more frequently so you could help your software face its most daunting challengers first.
 You also want to know about regressions, just in case you didn’t cover all the possible permutations of the previously painful encounter.

+# Solicit multiple points of view

+Useful reporting on top of a collection of errors can also be combined with other static analysis tools to identify hotspots in the code that are prone to generating errors.
+Static analysis doesn’t always get is right when measuring different metrics, but combining the results of static analysis tools like [Code Climate](https://www.codeclimate.com) or [SonarQube](http://www.sonarqube.org) with the location of an exception can serve as an additional guide for refactoring.

+Just like errors guide tests, they could also guide which quality concerns you choose to address first.

+Resist the temptation to just refactor wildly though, first get that failing test in place and get it fixed, along with one or two other tests that show the happy path.

 # Enter error reporting services

 This market has been steadily growing over the years, with both hosted services and open-source alternatives vying for the attention of your creations.

 After I was drowned out by emails generated by the [exception_notification](https://github.com/smartinez87/exception_notification) plugin in my first Rails applications, I switched to [Airbrake](https://www.airbrake.io) (then named Hoptoad).
 This was a spectacular win for me and my team at the time.
 The Airbrake client collected a huge amount of additional context for us, including things like the user’s ID from the session.
 That meant we could proactively reach out to the client about the error they experienced.
 We could also see how frequently errors occurred, reoccurred, and when we had regressions.

 At some point the free plan disappeared and I went looking for alternatives.
 I’ve since found, and fallen in love with, [Sentry](http://getsentry.com).
+That said, I still have two projects using Airbrake and it is very reliable.

 ## Sentry

-Sentry has a great set of features, and is quite simple to deploy locally.
+[Sentry](https://getsentry.com) has a great set of features, and is quite simple to deploy locally.
 They also offer a commercial service, which I’ve never used before.

 As far as a self-hosted Sentry goes, I’ve been deploying it with Docker lately.
 One instance with [fleet on CoreOS](https://coreos.com/using-coreos/clustering/) and another with [Kubernetes](http://www.kubernetes.io).
 Using the official [Sentry container](http://hub.docker.com/_/sentry) is a breeze, and they detail all the dependencies you need to get going.
 I’ve tried installing it on Heroku, but this felt like a hack and a little dishonest for my taste.
 I also know now that a regular dyno is not qualified to run Sentry.

 Sentry ticks the most important boxes for me when it comes to error reporting.
 It has good notification plugins, so apart from  email we get notified right in Slack.
-All manner of other integrations are also possible, including HipChat, Trello, Pivotal Tracker.
+All manner of other integrations are also possible, including HipChat, Trello, and Pivotal Tracker.

 So with the reporting and notification services provided, how do you get about sending errors to Sentry?

 ## Raven

-The Sentry clients are aptly called Raven.
-Most of the Raven clients have the same baseline features:
+Sentry clients are aptly called [Raven](https://github.com/getsentry?utf8=%E2%9C%93&query=raven).
+Most of the Raven clients have the same basic features:

 * Capture a message
 * Capture an exception
 * Capture an exception with a richer context

-Some clients really tap deep into the applications which contain them.
+Some clients really tap deep into the applications which host them.
 The [sentry-raven](https://rubygems.org/gem/sentry-raven) Ruby gem for instance will extract all the session and parameters and include them with the error reports.
 The [raven](https://grails.org/plugins/raven) Grails plugin does something similar, and also includes a log4j appender which will report entries at certain log-levels to Sentry by default.

 There is fairly good support for handling JavaScript errors too, just don’t ever attach to to `window.onerror`, you’ll get a lot of noise from broken browser extensions/plugins.
 It is also recommended by most error reporting services that you keep your JavaScript reporting in a separate project, with different notification thresholds and whitelists of acceptable errors.